Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: LayUP

 \subsection{Combination with parameter-efficient model adaptation}

 A benefit of class-prototype methods for CL is that they can be orthogonally combined with adaptation techniques to refine the pre-trained representations.
 As accumulated class prototypes are subject to discrepancy upon distributional shifts during supervised fine-tuning, any adaptation strategies to the latent representations should be carefully tailored to the class-prototype method used.
-Previous works \cite{panos_first_2023,zhou_revisiting_2023} have found adaptation to downstream continual tasks during First Session Adaptation (FSA) on $\mathcal{D}_1$ as sufficient to bridge the domain gap while maintaining full compatibility with CL.
+Previous works \citep{panos_first_2023,zhou_revisiting_2023} find adaptation to downstream continual tasks during First Session Adaptation (FSA) on $\mathcal{D}_1$ as sufficient to bridge the domain gap while maintaining full compatibility with CL.

-To maintain the powerful generic features of the pre-trained backbone, we choose to apply FSA to additional parameter-efficient transfer learning (PETL) parameters while keeping the backbone frozen throughout.
-To update PETL parameters during FSA, we train a linear classification head with $N_1$ outputs via Adam optimizer and cross-entropy loss and discard the classification head afterward.
+To maintain the powerful generic features of the pre-trained backbone, we choose to apply FSA to an additional set of learnable PETL parameters while keeping the backbone frozen throughout.
+To update PETL parameters during FSA, we train a linear classification head with as many output neurons as the number of unique labels in the first task via Adam optimizer \citep{kingma_adam_2015} and cross-entropy loss only during the first CL stage and discard the classification head afterward.
 During the CL phase, we keep all model parameters frozen and update $\mG$ and $\vc_y$ only.
+We follow prior works \citep{zhou_revisiting_2023,mcdonnell_ranpac_2023} and experiment with Visual Prompt Tuning (VPT) \citep{jia_vpt_2022}, Scaling and Shifting of Features (SSF) \citep{lian_ssf_2022}, and AdaptFormer \citep{chen_adaptformer_2022} as PETL methods and refer to the cited papers for details.

-We follow prior works \cite{zhou_revisiting_2023,mcdonnell_ranpac_2023} and experiment with Visual Prompt Tuning (VPT) \cite{jia_vpt_2022}, Scaling and Shifting of Features (SSF) \cite{lian_ssf_2022}, and AdaptFormer \cite{chen_adaptformer_2022} as PETL methods and refer to the cited papers for details.
-The pseudocode of the LayUP algorithm for the CIL setting is depicted in \cref{alg:method-summary}.
-For the OCL setting, the FSA stage is omitted and a fixed $\lambda$ is used, as a dynamic $\lambda$ search requires multiple passes over the input data.
+The pseudocode of the LayUP algorithm for the CIL setting is presented in \cref{alg:method-summary}.
+It is noteworthy that both $\mG$ and $\vc_{y_t}$ can be updated incrementally, one sample at a time, and \cref{eq:layup-classifier} can be applied after every sample, thereby ensuring full compatibility with online (or, streaming) learning settings.
+For the OCL comparison, the FSA stage is omitted, and a fixed $\lambda$ is utilized, since a dynamic search for $\lambda$ necessitates multiple passes over the input data.